DS-Meena/DS-Meena.github.io/_posts/2022-04-13-Hashing_and_Hash_functions.md

 ## Hash Functions in CPP

-You can also define custom hash functions while working with hash tables with user defined type keys.
+You can also define custom hash functions while working with hash tables with user defined keys.
 This hash function will be used to find the index for the key(index value).

 Synatx: unordered_map<key_type, data_type, hashfunc>